zeelapatel/Web-Scraper/README.md

 ## Send Email

-- Open outlook app in your windows and log in to your accout to send automat mail
+- Open outlook app in your windows and log in to your accout to send automate mail